aniket-mish/llm/README.md

 Andrej has a [YouTube video](https://www.youtube.com/watch?v=zduSFxRajkE) on the BPE.

-to handle an unknown word BPE breaks down the word into characters.
+To handle an unknown word BPE breaks down the word into characters.

 ## Preparing the dataset